myriasofo/lambdaTools/README.md

 ## Why use this?
 - It's extremely lightweight
-- Deploy and test functions quickly and easily.
+- Deploy and invoke functions with one terminal command
+- Get human-readable log from function invocation

 ## To use